Forex trading - Part-time?

 As mentioned above, forex trading comes with certain risks, risks that are foreseeable and some that are unforeseeable beforehand.

 This plan must always be based on one’s personality and schedule.
-We say schedule because the forex market is open the entire day, but it doesn’t mean that traders will be awake throughout the day trading the market.
+I say schedule because the forex market is open the entire day, but it doesn’t mean that traders will be awake throughout the day trading the market.

 Talking from a part-time forex trading point of view, traders must develop a plan or a system in which they can devote time completely when they are not occupied by their other commitments.

-Forex trading has many types – scalping, day trading, swing trading, positional trading.
+Forex trading has many types, scalping, day trading, swing trading, positional trading.
 There are many strategies developed based on each of these types.

 Traders that are looking to trade the forex market part-time must explore each strategy of each type and then decide for themselves as to which trading plan will best suit their schedule.

-We have already mentioned that trading requires traders to be at their best or else their trading experience will take a hit.
+I have already mentioned that trading requires traders to be at their best or else their trading experience will take a hit.
 The right mindset will make everything right.